IS widow convicted in Charlie Hebdo, kosher market attacks

 Some 40 kilometers (25 miles) away, the Kouachi brothers were cornered in a printing shop with their own hostages.
 Ultimately, all three attackers died in near-simultaneous police raids.
 It was the first attack in Europe claimed by the Islamic State group, which struck Paris again later that year to even deadlier effect.

-At the heart of the trial is who helped them and how.
 Prosecutors said the Kouachis essentially self-financed their attack, while Coulibaly and his wife, Hayat Boumeddiene, took out fraudulent loans.
-Boumeddiene, the only woman on trial, fled to Syria days before the attack with two other absent defendants, Mohamed et Mehdi Belhoucine.
-The brothers are believed to be dead.
+Boumeddiene, the only woman on trial, fled to Syria days before the attack and appeared in Islamic State propaganda.

-One witness, the French widow of an Islamic State emir, testified from prison that she'd run across Boumeddiene late last year at a camp in Syria.
-The French government wants to take no chances of any of the three returning without facing justice.
+One witness, the French widow of an Islamic State emir, testified from prison that she'd run across Boumeddiene late last year at a camp in Syria and Boumeddiene's foster sisters said they believed she was still alive.
 Testifying as a free man after a brief prison term, for reasons both defense attorneys and victims described as baffling, was the far-right sympathizer turned police informant who actually sold the weapons to Coulibaly.

 Three weeks into the trial, on Sept.
 25, a Pakistani man steeped in radical Islam and armed with a butcher’s knife attacked two people outside the former Charlie Hebdo offices on Nicolas-Appert street long since vacated by the publication.